Data Processing and Transfer Addendum

 7.3 Right to Erasure ("Right to Be Forgotten") (GDPR Article 17)

 You have the right to request deletion of your Personal Data.
 To exercise this right, email [email protected] with the subject line "Deletion Request".
-We will delete your data within 30 days, except where retention is required by law (e.g., tax records, fraud investigations).
+We will respond within the period required by applicable law and delete, de-identify, or restrict your data where required, except where retention is permitted or required by law (e.g., tax records, fraud investigations, security logs, or legal claims).

 Exceptions: We may refuse deletion requests if we need to retain your data to: